Skip to content

 tailscale confirm connect device

-When the connection is successful, you will be automatically redirected to the Tailscale admin console.
+When the connection is successful, you will be automatically redirected to the Tailscale Admin console.
 You can see that the IP address of the GL-MT2500 is 100.88.54.21.
 Now you can use this IP to access the router.

 tailscale admin console